It Costs More Then You Think.

 - Put the lid back on & do not flush the toilet.

 Before attempting to repair your running toilet, be sure to familiarize yourself with the various parts.
-If at any point you don’t feel comfortable attempting a repair, call a licensed plumber instead.
+If at any point you don’t feel comfortable attempting a repair, call a licensed plumber like our team of professionals here at Moffett Plumbing & Air, instead.
+Our plumbing professionals have the toilet running fix down.

 Ultimately, there are three main possibilities as to why your toilet is leaking.